 Advancements In Technology Drive Metal-Organic Framework Market Growth At 37% Rate

-The Business Research Company’s Metal-Organic Framework Global Market Report 2022: Market Size, Trends, And Forecast To 2026
+The Business Research Company’s Metal-Organic Framework Global Market Report 2022 – Market Size, Trends, And Global Forecast 2022-2026

 The global metal-organic framework market size is expected to grow from $222.30 million in 2021 to $304.75 million in 2022 at a compound annual growth rate (CAGR) of 37.1%.
 The global MOFs market size is expected to grow to $742.49 million in 2026 at a CAGR of 24.9%.